-Worries about the negative effects of eating animal foods on our health, combined with welfare issues and the impact on the environment has meant more of us are seeking out plant-based products.
+Worries about the negative health effects of eating red meat, combined with animal welfare issues and the impact on the environment has meant more of us are seeking out plant-based products in place of meat.
 Although these ‘meat’ alternatives increasingly taste and look like the real thing, are they any healthier?
 And, with so many different options now on sale, which is the best choice?

 Advertisement

 You can’t fail to notice the array of plant-based ‘meat’ alternatives now available.
 With more of us following a vegan, vegetarian or flexitarian diet, the demand for these products has boomed.
-Even back in 2019, the once-flavourless soy sausage caused a sales frenzy when a high-street baker in the UK launched a vegan version of their popular sausage roll.
+Even back in 2019, the once-flavourless soy sausage caused a sales frenzy when UK high-street bakery chain Greggs launched a vegan version of its popular sausage roll.

 That said, competition for mass-market success and a more ‘realistic’ meat-like products has also increased the degree of processing and flavour engineering involved.
 Combined with the nutritional differences with the real thing, are meat substitutes really a healthy choice?